pcardotatgit/XDR_Workflows_and_Stuffs/10-trigger_your_workflow_with_webhooks/readme.md

 You will have to parse the result !

 We have an alternative to webhooks for triggering a workflow.
 Response Workflows can be triggered thanks to their APIs.
-This is described in anotehr article.
+This is described in another article.